Controlling Noxious Weeds

-Chemical: Treating noxious weeds with herbicides.
 Herbicides can open up sites for other plants to take root; make sure that revegetation is part of your follow-up plan.
 Be sure to follow the label instructions (the label is the law) and ask for help in choosing the best product for your site and weeds.
 The Washington State Department of Agriculture provides these tips for applying home and garden (H &G) herbicides.

 Use an integrated weed management approach to reach your land-use goals.

 - First, determine your land-use goals.
 Is the land to be used for wildlife habitat, feeding pollinators, forage production, recreational land maintenance, or for attractive home landscaping?

 - Decide how much of each weed is acceptable on your site, but be sure to control those noxious weeds as necessary by law.

 - Design your management plan to create sites for the species you want and to help prevent weeds from invading.

 - Set yourself up to succeed by dividing large noxious weed infestations into sections.
 Limit the size of the area you work on to something that is manageable and then target a new area.